 - Centre based approaches may include a variety of interactions from one on one clinic visits to comprehensive disease management programs.

 - Individual consultations are useful for initial review post-discharge, initial assessment for exercise rehabilitation and for patients with complex needs, such as those requiring medication titration or psychological support

 - Multidisciplinary rehabilitation programs conducted in hospitals or community settings should, where possible, include both exercise as well as education sessions.
 These are generally conducted as a group to provide patients with social interaction

-- For rehabilitation, the hospital setting is preferable for patients with: severe or unstable disease (including those awaiting heart transplant), complex co-morbidities and supplemental oxygen requirements
+- For exercise rehabilitation, the hospital setting is preferable for patients with: severe or unstable disease (including those awaiting heart transplant), complex co-morbidities and supplemental oxygen requirements

-- Home-based support may be delivered by a variety of approaches including face-to-face home visits, telephone or video coaching, and computer or mobile phone programs
+- Home-based support may be delivered by a variety of approaches including face-to-face home visits, telephone or video coaching, and computer or mobile phone programs and applications

 - Home-based support can provide access to services for patients who are working, who experience transport difficulties or have severe deconditioning following an inpatient admission

 - Interviewing patients at home helps identify issues such as expired, duplicated or medicines that have previously been stopped, as well as the storage conditions of medicines (e.g., GTN tablets).
 Over-the-counter complementary medications may also be more readily available for review in the home setting